julipops/odin-recipes/README.md

-# odin-recipes

 Hello,

-this project is about using html only to create my first real webpage following The Odin Project
+this is my first webpage I build via html and the help of The Odin Project.

+Bye!